deKeijzer/KB-74-OPSCHALER/Personal_folders/Megan/Portfolio Megan Meezen.md

 <p align="center">
   <b>This is my portfolio for the minor Applied data science from the Hague University of applied sciences.
 I am a third year student industrial engineering and management.
 Befor I started this minor I had no background in programming Python, but I was keen on learning the skill.
 I was assigned with other fellow students to project OPSCHALER from the TU Delft.
 The project OPSCHALER started in September 2018 till January 2019.
 The goal for project OPSCHALER was to analyze smart meter data from 54 dwellings to see if it was possible to accurately predict residential energy consumption.
 One of the key points was to see if it was possible to predict energy consumption with as few paramaters as possible with the use of the residential housing and KNMI data.
 This portfolio will mainly focussed on what I learned during the minor.
-I hope you do enjoy my portfolio.</b><br>
+I hope you do enjoy my portfolio.
+NOTE TO READER: this portfolio has been improved to the repeat or re-trial portfolio delivery.
+It has been said to add more Neural Networks which I did.</b><br>
 </p>

 ### Reader's Guide